 a.When each database row in the grid is expanded, each table, stored procedure, and view or function that needs to be updated for that database is listed.
 Each is listed by date and includes a comment providing more detailed information regarding required updates.
 Each object definition or update in the schema is defined by a tag similar to that shown below.

 <version date="24 Aug 2004 08:10:12">

-5.Right-click on the Module column or anywhere in the grid and select Module(s).
+6.Right-click within the grid and select Module(s).

 a.Check or uncheck the modules listed to select only the appropriate schema(s) for the update to apply.
 The Update function will only process those schema files with check marks in the corresponding check box.